Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Relational Entanglement Entropy

-Considering the sine dilaton gravity interpretation, we introduce the perspective neutral QRF formalism (see e.g. \cite{Hoehn:2019fsy,delaHamette:2021oex,Hoehn:2023ehz}) to describe clock-like observers at the asymptotic boundary of the bulk theory, corresponding to $\mathcal{I}^\pm$ in the dS$_2$ geometry, Fig.~\ref{fig:dS2_particle}, and the time-like boundaries in the effective AdS$_2$ geometry in Fig.~\ref{fig:bulk_picture}.\footnote{Related discussions about QRFs in the bulk dual to DSSYK have appeared in \cite{Blommaert:2025eps,Aguilar-Gutierrez:2025hty,Aguilar-Gutierrez:2025sqh}.} The chord Hilbert space (isometric to the dual bulk physical Hilbert space) is embedded inside the bulk kinematical Hilbert space describing a tensor product between the bulk interior of the spacetime (which we denote $\mathcal{H}_{\rm S}$, system) and its asymptotic boundary (which we denote $\mathcal{H}_{\rm C}$, clock)
+Considering the sine dilaton gravity interpretation, we introduce the QRF formalism (see e.g.~\cite{Hoehn:2019fsy,delaHamette:2021oex,Hoehn:2023ehz}) to describe clock-like observers at the asymptotic boundary of the bulk theory, corresponding to $\mathcal{I}^\pm$ in the dS$_2$ geometry, Fig.~\ref{fig:dS2_particle}, and the time-like boundaries in the effective AdS$_2$ geometry in Fig.~\ref{fig:bulk_picture}.\footnote{Related discussions about QRFs in the {bulk dual of the DSSYK model} have appeared in \cite{Blommaert:2025eps,Aguilar-Gutierrez:2025hty,Aguilar-Gutierrez:2025sqh}.} The chord Hilbert space (isometric to the dual bulk physical Hilbert space) is embedded inside the bulk kinematical Hilbert space describing a tensor product between the bulk interior of the spacetime (which we denote $\mathcal{H}_{\rm S}$, system) and its asymptotic boundary (which we denote $\mathcal{H}_{\rm C}$, clock)

-where $\mathcal{H}_{\rm phys}$ is isometric to $\mathcal{H}_{1}$ \eqref{eq:states notation matter} (for $m=1$), which can be extended with matter insertion \cite{Lin:2022rbf}.
+where $\mathcal{H}_{\rm phys}$ is isometric to $\mathcal{H}_{1}$ \eqref{eq:states notation matter} (for $m=1$), which can be extended with matter insertions \cite{Lin:2022rbf}.
 In the kinematical Hilbert space, the Wheeler-DeWitt constraint, as well as physical constraints, such as momentum shift symmetry in sine dilaton gravity \cite{Blommaert:2024whf}, are not imposed.
-The construction of the system Hilbert space in sine dilaton gravity and the Page-Wootters reduction follows analogously to the supersymmetric case in \cite{Aguilar-Gutierrez:2025sqh}.
-We will focus on the observer Hilbert space which is interpreted in differently in the dS$_2$ limit.
+The construction of the system Hilbert space in sine dilaton gravity and the Page-Wootters reduction follows analogously to the supersymmetric case studied in \cite{Aguilar-Gutierrez:2025sqh}.
+We will focus on the observer Hilbert space.

 We define the observer state at the asymptotic boundary through a clock-like label as $\ket{t}$, so that the Hilbert space is defined as